sprak3000/setup-my-mac/README.md

 ## Overview
 This repository holds my scripts, configuration files, notes, etc. for the rare occasion of setting up a new Mac for myself.
-You will fine in here:
+You will find in here:
 * My customizations to various system preferences
 * A script to
   * Install a considerable amount of software I use